 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-The original The Mask comic series has the following tropes:
+The movie adaptation of The Mask has the following tropes:

 Designated Villain: Lt.
 Kellaway is a Jerk Ass cop that ends up being humiliated at every turn and is chewed out by the mayor at the end.
 We're supposed to laugh but in reality, the guy was trying to arrest a bank robber.
 He's a Hero Antagonist: In the comics, where he tries to stop the users of the mask from causing destruction and death at any cost.